aivanzhang/simple-chat-app/tests.md

 From A, send messages to B and ensure that nothing happens to C. Do this while B is logged in and while B is logged out.

 From A and C, both send messages to B. Do this while B is logged in and while B is logged out.

+Logout of A. From B, delete A. Check from both B and C that `list` shows A as deleted.